 We can help

-If you are not sure whether your foreign marriage certificate is legal in South Africa, contact us on 087 550 2740 or 076 116 0623.
-Or contact us.
+If you are not sure whether your foreign marriage certificate is legal in South Africa, contact one of our divorce attorneys on 086 099 5146 or 076 116 0623.
 We’ll investigate and help you put things right if there are any irregularities.
 Learn more about SD Law.